Skip to Content

 How much money do I get on CalWORKS?

-If you have no income and you are a non-exempt family of three in Region 1, you can expect to receive a cash assistance of $1,175 per month, often referred to as Maximum Aid Payment (MAP) level, which vary based on whether or not the adults in the household are able to work.
-4
+If you are in a non-exempt family of three in Region 1 with no income, you may receive of up to $1,175 per month in cash assistance.
+This amount is often referred to as Maximum Aid Payment (MAP) and can vary depending on whether the adults in the household are able to work.4

 Household SizeExemptNon-Exempt